 There are many aspects to carpet care.
 Most focus on keeping their carpet vacuumed and cleaned.
 Cleaning up after spills and stains frequently occur, not to mention those occasional pet stains.
 However, how do you protect your carpet from fading?
 Carpet can and often does fade.
 There are many elements that can cause carpet to fade.
-Heart of Texas Chem-Dry LLC will share what can cause carpets to fade and how we can prevent it with proper carpet care.
+Heart of Texas Chem-Dry will share what can cause carpets to fade and how we can prevent it with proper carpet care.

 Sun Damage to Carpet